gold-sentry/github-assignment/README.md

 - **Deplopyment Link**: https://6888fc4cc5be424175bb8286--spectacular-meringue-7e428a.netlify.app/
 - **Important Note**: In other to simplify the deployment we disable the SSR for the project so we can deploy as static files
+- **Github link**: In other to simplify the deployment we disable the SSR for the project so we can deploy as static files

 ### Notes